Impact on CSCS applications

 A key requirement for all applications (new or renewal) is proof that the applicant has passed the relevant CITB Health, safety and environment (HS&E) test within the last 2 years.

-All Pearson Professional Centres in England and Wales are open to deliver the HS&E test.
-Due to social distancing measures the centres cannot run at full capacity and some are experiencing longer wait times than usual.
+Due to social distancing measures the centres cannot run at full capacity, so you may experience longer wait times than usual.

 Please check your test confirmation email or letter for details of safety measures at the test centre including the requirement to wear face coverings, or for any changes to your scheduled appointment.

-Visit CITB’s urgent messages page for further information on test centre availability across the whole of the UK.
+Visit CITB’s urgent messages page for further information on test centre availability.

 CITB are working alongside their partners to increase the testing capacity, so please continue to visit the CITB website to check for availability and to book your test.